Bhumibol Dam: Design

 while its surface area is 300 km2.
 The Lower Mae Ping Dam is 8 m high, 300 m long and has a storage capacity of 5000000 m3.
 In off-peak hours, the one pump-turbine returns water back into the Bhumibol (upper) reservoir and when demand is high, the pump serves as a generator for power production.

 Power station

 The power plant contains eight turbines for an installed capacity of 779.2 MW.
 Six are 76.3 MW Francis-type, one is a 115 MW Pelton turbine and one is a 175 MW Francis pump-turbine.

 The dam's power house underwent upgrades and renovations in the 1990s.

+EGAT plans to add 205 MW of floating solar panels to the dams catchment area to turn the dam in to a hybrid power generation facility with a planned completion date of 2027.